 - 4K video capture

-Those three cameras aren't the same as found in the P20 Pro, despite all being co-engineered by Leica.
-The Mate ditches any monochrome sensor, citing the overall pixel count as more than enough to derive all the information required for any of its special features.
-We could argue that the loss of the monochrome is a big shift change that undermines many of the points in having it in the first place - but without actual images to show you here, side-by-side, any such comparisons will have to wait.
+Those three cameras aren't the same as found in the P20 Pro, though, despite all being co-engineered by Leica.
+The Mate was the first to ditch the monochrome sensor, citing the overall pixel count as more than enough to derive all the information required for any of its special features.
+We could argue that the loss of the monochrome is a big shift change that undermines many of the points in having it in the first place - but Huawei has still managed to perform some magic with the Mate 20 Pro's cameras.

-Principal to the Mate 20 Pro's setup is three different focal lengths.
+Principal to the setup is three different focal lengths.
 There's a wide-angle lens, used as standard, which is 40-megapixels.
 There's a 20-megapixel ultra-wide lens too, which is 0.6x that of the wide lens, for ever broader views onto the world.
-And then there's the familiar 8-megapixel tele lens for zoom without degradation (to 3x optically, up to 5x with digital, right through to 10x if you're willing to accept cropped images and some quality degradation).
+And then there's an 8-megapixel tele lens for zoom without degradation (to 3x optically, up to 5x with digital, right through to 10x if you're willing to accept cropped images and some quality degradation).

-Having that ultra-wide lens makes a difference for sure: not only for wide open scenes, but for its super macro mode, which kicks in if the lens is up to 25mm from a close-up object - it can still focus, which is something few phone cameras can manage.
+Having that ultra-wide lens makes a difference for sure: not only for super-wide scenes, but for its super macro mode, which kicks in if the lens is up to 25mm from a close-up object - it can still focus, which is something few phone cameras can manage - for some potentially amazing results.

-With the P20 Pro, Huawei pushed its Master AI (artificial intelligence) mode.
-This can auto-recognise scenes and adjust the settings accordingly.
-In the Mate 20 Pro it's back and has a wider capacity than ever before - but it still has some of the foibles present before, namely the overzealous processing in many modes (Greenery, Blue Sky) and its sometimes inability to correctly distinguish a subject (when pointed at the floor during our preview session, it was adamant that 'Fish' was the correct setting for concrete, hmm).
+With the P20 Pro, Huawei pushed its Master AI (artificial intelligence) mode rather hard.
+This 'brain' auto-recognise scenes and adjust the settings accordingly.
+In the Mate 20 Pro it's back and has a wider capacity than ever before - but it still has some of the foibles present before, namely the overzealous processing in many modes (Greenery, Blue Sky) and its sometime inability to correctly distinguish a subject (when pointed at the floor during one day of testing, for example, it was adamant that 'Fish' was the correct setting for a slab of concrete, hmm).
+That said, when AI works well, it pumps the colours, levels the exposure and makes most scenes look great on the phone's screen.

-By combining the highest quality design, arguably the best cameras in any smartphone, and future-facing features such as an in-screen fingerprint scanner, the Mate 20 Pro asserts its position among 2018's topflagship phones.
+By combining the highest quality design, the best cameras at launch (still good by today's standards, just no longer the very best) and superb battery longevity, the Mate 20 Pro asserts its position among 2018's top flagship phones.
+It's still a great buy in 2019 too.